 Coral Restoration Foundation reserves the right to accept or deny any applications regardless of minimum requirements met.

-COMMUNICATIONS PROGRAM INTERN
+SCIENCE PROGRAM INTERN

 Sabine recently graduated from McGill University in Montreal, Canada with a major in Biology and a minor in Environmental Studies.
 Growing up in Vietnam, Sabine had the opportunity to travel to multiple reefs in Asia and got her Junior Open Water certification at just 10 years old!
 Since then, Sabine has performed fish population abundance surveys for a Shark Conservation Project in Fiji, interned at an environmental consulting firm, worked in an aquatic invasive species lab, and attained her Rescue Diver certification.
 Sabine always knew she wanted to return to the ocean and applied to study abroad in Brisbane, Australia in her third year of university.
 There she took a marine field course studying the state of corals at the Heron Island Research Station in the Great Barrier Reef and was devastated to see its progressive state of decline.
 However, participating in CRF’s work, Sabine is filled with renewed optimism and hopes to inspire future generations towards a bluer and healthier planet.